jsgroth/jgenesis/README.md

 * Implement a GUI
 * Implement a few remaining YM2612 features (CSM and SSG-EG, they're obscure but some games did use them)
   * Volume levels also sound slightly off in some games
-* Halt the 68000 for the appropriate amount of time whenever a memory-to-VRAM DMA runs; not doing this causes graphical glitches in some games (e.g. Sonic 2 in 2-player mode)
+* Halt the 68000 for the appropriate amount of time whenever a memory-to-VRAM DMA runs; not doing this causes graphical glitches in some games (e.g. Sonic 2 in split-screen 2-player mode)
 * Support PAL for Genesis
 * Support 6-button Genesis controllers
 * Support the SMS optional YM2413 FM sound chip